truenas/middleware/docs/userguide/index.rst

 On *PUSH*, an rsync task is defined in :menuselection:`System --> Rsync Tasks --> Add Rsync Task` as shown in Figure 6.3b.
 In this example:

-* the Path points to */usr/local/images*, the directory to be copied
+* the "Path" points to */usr/local/images*, the directory to be copied

-* the Remote Host points to *192.168.2.6*, the IP address of the rsync server
+* the "Remote Host" points to *192.168.2.6*, the IP address of the rsync server

-* the Rsync Mode is *Rsync module*
+* the "Rsync Mode" is *Rsync module*

-* the Remote Module Name is *backups*; this will need to be defined on the rsync server
+* the "Remote Module Name" is *backups*; this will need to be defined on the rsync server

-* the Direction is *Push*
+* the "Direction" is *Push*

 * the rsync is scheduled to occur every 15 minutes

-* the User is set to *root* so it has permission to write anywhere
+* the "User" is set to *root* so it has permission to write anywhere

-* the Preserve Permissions checkbox is checked so that the original permissions are not overwritten by the *root* user
+* the "Preserve Permissions" checkbox is checked so that the original permissions are not overwritten by the *root* user

 On *PULL*, an rsync module is defined in :menuselection:`Services --> Rsync Modules --> Add Rsync Module`, shown in Figure 6.3c.
 In this example:

-* the Module Name is *backups*; this needs to match the setting on the rsync client
+* the "Module Name" is *backups*; this needs to match the setting on the rsync client

-* the Path is */mnt/remote*; a directory called *images* will be created to hold the contents of */usr/local/images*
+* the "Path" is */mnt/remote*; a directory called *images* will be created to hold the contents of */usr/local/images*

-* the User is set to *root* so it has permission to write anywhere
+* the "User" is set to *root* so it has permission to write anywhere

-* Hosts allow is set to *192.168.2.2*, the IP address of the rsync client
+* "Hosts allow" is set to *192.168.2.2*, the IP address of the rsync client

-Descriptions of the configurable options can be found in Rsync Modules.
+Descriptions of the configurable options can be found in the section on Rsync Modules.

 To finish the configuration, start the rsync service on *PULL* in :menuselection:`Services --> Control Services`.
 If the rsync is successful, the contents of
 */mnt/local/images/* will be mirrored to